solo-io/gloo/example/grpc/README.md

 ```

-## Try the gRPC Service directly with cURL
+## Try the gRPC Service directly with cURL.

+These commands will return binary output and the connection will be reset by the server.

 ```
 curl $GRPC_URL
 curl $GRPC_URL/bookstore.Bookstore/ListShelves
 ```

-# Use Gloo to translate cURL to gRPC
+# Use Gloo to translate JSON to gRPC

 ## Create a route for a function